Eden and Dilmun in the Religious Traditions of the Middle East

 Abstract

-The mythologies of the Middle East share many similar concepts, including that of a place located in the east where phenomena such as death, hunger, and suffering do not occur.
-The most well-known example of such a place in our cultural sphere is the Old Testament description of the Garden of Eden, or paradise in Judeo-Christian tradition.
-This text contains many direct similarities to a much older text of Sumerian culture—the myth of Enki and Ninhursag.
-In this paper, a brief comparative analysis of both texts is conducted, highlighting the fundamental similarities and differences between them.
-As shown, both texts are based on an analogous structural core, with significant contextual differences.
+The mythologies of the Middle East share many similar concepts, including that of a place located in the east where phenomena such as death, hunger, and suffering do not exist.
+In Judeo-Christian tradition, the best-known example of such a place is the Old Testament description of the Garden of Eden.
+This excerpt contains number of striking similarities to a much older text of Sumerian culture – the myth of Enki and Ninhursag.
+This paper presents a brief comparative analysis of both texts, highlighting their key similarities and differences.
+The analysis shows that both narratives are built on an analogous structural core, albeit with significant contextual differences.

 References

-Black, J., i A. Green.
-1992.
-Gods, Demons and Symbols of Ancient Mesopotamia: An Illustrated Dictionary.
-University of Texas Press.
+Black, J. i Green, A. (1992).
+Gods, Demons and Symbols of Ancient Mesopo-tamia: An Illustrated Dictionary.
+Austin: University of Texas Press.

-Højlund, F. 2007.
+Højlund, F. (2007).
 The Burial Mounds of Bahrain.
-Social cemplexity in Early Dilmun.
+Social complexity in Early Dilmun.
 Moesgaard: Jutland Archaeological Society Publications.

-Majchrzak, D. 2022. „«Kraj Dilmun jest czysty, kraj Dilmun jest nieskalany» - północno-wschodnie wybrzeże Półwyspu Arabskiego jako pierwowzór raju?”
-S. 86–108 w Bliski Wschód – od Edenu do cyberzagrożeń, zredagowane przez J. Marszałek-Kawa i K. Chałubińska-Jentkiewicz.
-Toruń: Adam Marszałek.
+Majchrzak, D. (2022). „Kraj Dilmun jest czysty, kraj Dilmun jest nieskalany” – Północno-wschodnie wybrzeże Półwyspu Arabskiego jako pierwowzór raju?
+W: J. Marszałek-Kawa i K. Chałubińska-Jentkiewicz (red.), Bliski Wschód – od Edenu do cyberzagrożeń.
+Toruń: Adam Marszałek, 86–108.

-Szarzyńska, K. 2000.
-Antologia Literatury Mezopotamskiej: Mity Sumeryjskie. zredagowane przez M. Kapełuś.
+Szarzyńska, K. (2000).
+Antologia Literatury Mezopotamskiej: Mity Sumeryjskie, red.
+M. Kapełuś.
 Warszawa: Agade.

 Copyright (c) 2026 Perspectives on Culture